tiggreen/tik.dev/content/pages/about.md

 template: "page"
 ---

 Hi!
 I'm Tigran.
-I'm a site reliability engineer at Buffer.
-I'm interested in developer tools and making infrastructure more accessible for developers.
-I also like creating content on the internet that is useful for people.
+I'm a software engineer at Buffer.
+I like building tools for developers that make them more productive.
+I'm currently trying to find the intersection between writing and programming that fits well with my interests.
 In my free time, I try to read, write, and play soccer.

 Here are some other things about me that you might want to know: